Wangxuefeng1024/MARL_benchmark/README.md

 ## Code Structure

-- `./scripts`: contains code for runnning the training code.
+- `./scripts`: contains code for runnning the training code and introduction of the setting of each environment.

 - `./runs`: contains training logs